-a.
-This section states in relevant part: "[T]he Legislature shall have no power to authorize any county, city, town or other political subdivision of the State to lend its credit or to grant public money or thing of value in aid of, or to any individual, association, or corporation whatsoever"
+- a.
+This section states in relevant part: "[T]he Legislature shall have no power to authorize any county, city, town or other political subdivision of the State to lend its credit or to grant public money or thing of value in aid of, or to any individual, association, or corporation whatsoever, or to become a stockholder in such corporation, association or company." - b.
+Exceptions - Economic Development: Texas Constitution Art.

-b.
-Exceptions

-- 1) Economic Development: Texas Constitution Art.
 3, §52-a is an exception to the general rule provided by Art.3, §52, which generally prohibits a city or other political subdivision of the state from lending its credit or granting public money to an individual, association, or corporation.
 Art.
 3, §52-a allows the legislature to provide for the use of public money for economic development purposes.
 The legislature enacted Chapter 380 of the Texas Local Government Code to authorize cities to provide assistance for economic development, including programs for making loans and grants of public money. - 2) Donation of Outdated/Surplus Fire Equipment: Texas Constitution Art.
 3 authorizes a city to donate to underdeveloped countries outdated or surplus equipment, supplies, or other materials used in fighting fires (§52h), and allows cities to donate surplus equipment, supplies, or other materials used in fighting fires to the Texas Forest Service or to a successor agency authorized to cooperate in the development of rural fire protection plans (§52g).